Compactifications of character varieties and skein relations on conformal blocks: Introduction

 \begin{theorem} The following hold for $D_{\Gamma}$ and $E_{\Gamma}$.

-\begin{enumerate} \item The intersection of all the irreducible components is a toric variety $D_{V(\Gamma)}$, resp. $E_{V(\Gamma)}.$ \item The stratum $D_S$ obtained by intersecting a set of components $S$ is isomorphic to a GIT quotient $[D_{V(\Gamma_S)}\times B_{C_{\Gamma^S}, \vec{p}_{\Gamma^S}}(SL_2(\C))]//(SL_2(\C)\times \C^*)^{\mathcal{L}_S},$ where $\Gamma_S$ and $\Gamma^S$ are subgraphs of $\Gamma$ derived from the set $S.$ The corresponding statement also holds for $E_S$. \item If $\Gamma$ has a leaf, or is not bipartite, the stratification poset is a Boolean lattice on the set of vertices $V(\Gamma)$, and the codimension of a stratum obtained by intersecting a set of components $S$ is $|S|.$ \item If $\Gamma$ has no leaves and is bipartite, the stratification poset is the Boolean lattice on $V(\Gamma)$ modulo the lattice ideal composed of those sets $T$ with $V(\Gamma) \setminus T$ contained in one of the sets of the partition defined by the bipartite structure.
+\begin{enumerate} \item The intersection of all the irreducible components in $D_{\Gamma}$ (respectively $E_{\Gamma}$) is a connected projective toric variety $D_{V(\Gamma)}$ (respectively $E_{V(\Gamma)}$). \item If $\Gamma$ has a leaf, or is not bipartite, the stratification poset is a Boolean lattice on the set of vertices $V(\Gamma)$, and the codimension of a stratum obtained by intersecting a set of components $S$ is $|S|.$ \item If $\Gamma$ has no leaves and is bipartite, the stratification poset is the Boolean lattice on $V(\Gamma)$ modulo the lattice ideal composed of those sets $T$ with $V(\Gamma) \setminus T$ contained in one of the sets of the partition defined by the bipartite structure.
 The codimension of a stratum obtained by intersecting a set of irreducible components $S$ which is not in this ideal is $|S|$. \end{enumerate}

 \end{theorem}